KevinCrossDCL/NarrativeKit/README.md

 - Tap-to-skip reveal animation
 - Top- or bottom-anchored dialog windows

-Narrative-Kit handles layout, transitions, and reveal animations automatically—simply feed it a queue of dialog messages.
+NarrativeKit handles layout, transitions, and reveal animations automatically—simply feed it a queue of dialog messages.

 ---